Urinary Stones in Bulldogs and French Bulldogs

 - Dr. Kraemer’s V4B Bully Urinary Support Formula can help prevent resistance and help antibiotics with the elimination of resistant bugs.

-If your male dog was diagnosed with stones in the bladder and/or urethra, you should consider a permanent urethrostomy instead of just a cystotomy (opening the bladder) and/or urethrotomy (opening the urethra).
+Suppose your male dog was diagnosed with stones in the bladder and/or urethra.
+In that case, you should consider a permanent urethrostomy instead of just a cystotomy (opening the bladder) and/or a urethrotomy (opening the urethra).

-A urethrotomy is just a temporary opening to allow the stone removal.
+A urethrotomy is just a temporary opening to allow the stone to be removed.

 Urinary Stones in Bulldogs and Fr.
 Bulldogs MONITORING: